 - Lower maximum sales tax than 64% of counties nationwide

 Tax Rates By City in Providence County, Rhode Island

 The total sales tax rate in any given location can be broken down into state, county, city, and special district rates.
 Rhode Island has a 7% sales tax and Providence County collects an additional N/A, so the minimum sales tax rate in Providence County is 7% (not including any city or special district taxes).
 This table shows the total sales tax rates for all cities and towns in Providence County, including all local taxes.

 |North Smithfield||7%||North Smithfield|

 Rhode Island Sales Tax Rates by Zip Code:

 Need an updated list of Rhode Island sales tax rates for your business?
 Download our Rhode Island sales tax database!

-Sales tax rates in Providence County are determined by seventeen different tax jurisdictions, Scituate, Lincoln, Foster, Glocester, Burrillville, East Providence, Cranston, Johnston, Pawtucket, Cumberland, Rhode Island State, North Smithfield, Smithfield, Providence, North Providence, Woonsocket and Central Falls.
+Sales tax rates in Providence County are determined by sixteen different tax jurisdictions, Scituate, Lincoln, Foster, Glocester, Burrillville, East Providence, Cranston, Johnston, Pawtucket, Cumberland, North Smithfield, Smithfield, Providence, North Providence, Woonsocket and Central Falls.

 Back to Rhode Island Sales Tax Handbook Sales tax rates for Providence County are current as of August 2020